apache/incubator-retired-slider/src/site/markdown/developing/functional_tests.md

         mvn install -DskipTests
 1. Start the YARN cluster/set up proxies to connect to it, etc.

-1. In the `slider-funtest` dir, run the test
+1. In the `slider-funtest` dir, run the tests

-        mvn test -Dtest=TestHBaseCreateCluster
+        mvn test

 A common mistake during development is to rebuild the `slider-core` JARs then the `slider-funtest` tests without rebuilding the `slider-assembly`.